Medical careers are often referred to as recession-proof, as there seems to be an endless supply of patients.

 There is a projected growth of nearly 10% for the next ten years for MRI and radiology techs.

-Various job markets with greater potential for growth will be more favorable to employment opportunities.
+Various job markets with greater growth potential will be more favorable to employment opportunities.

 MRI technologists can also find some employment opportunities within private practices and military fields, as well.